How to stay focused when working from home

-When it comes to staying active and mentally energised during your work day, it can be the little things which all add up.
-Here are a few tips to help you stay active and energised.
+When it comes to staying focused and productive during your work day, it can be the little things which all add up.
+Here are a few tips to help you feel energised.

 Work out at home

 There are a number of resources online where you can stream fitness videos from home.
-Do a quick search via Instagram and before you know it, you could be working on your abs with Kayla Itsines or seeing how Sam Wood uses household items for strength training.
+Do a quick search and before you know it, you could be working on your abs with the help of personal trainers or seeing how to use household items for strength training.
 Some of the clips may be brief but they can be done in the home to stay active, at any time.
 The best part – lots of them are free!

 If your normal workday included a coffee break or walking around the block, use this time to do an at-home workout.
 It’s a great way to get your sweat on and you don’t even have to change out of the activewear that you might have taken to wearing at your home office.

-Working out at home could even become a little more fun than a gym or a park because you can choose whatever music you want and crank up the volume – ABBA, Faith No More or Selina Gomez, all bets are off!
-Be mindful of your form and each time try to add a little more energy into each workout; an extra star jump, a heavier can of soup to use as a weight for your bicep curls – or just five seconds longer in a plank.
+Working out at home could even become a little more fun than a gym or a park.
+You can work out like no one’s watching and crank up the volume on whatever music you want – ABBA, Faith No More or Selena Gomez, all bets are off!
+Be mindful of your form.
+Each time try to add a little more energy into your workout; an extra star jump, a heavier can of soup to use as a weight for your bicep curls or just five seconds longer in a plank.

 Reading or writing